moorepants/thehackerwithin-davis/index.md

 The {{ site.name }}
 ===================

+**Note that no Hacker Within meetings are scheduled for the summer months.
+Look for new meetings in the fall.**

 <ul class="listing">
   <li> <span>Spring 2016</span> <a href="{{ site.url }}/upcoming.html">Upcoming Topics</a></li>
   <li> <span>pre-2016</span> <a href="{{ site.url }}/previous.html">Previous Topics</a></li>